-Join Jungwoo Ryoo for an in-depth discussion in this video Goals of computer forensics, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Goals of computer forensics, part of Learning Computer Forensics.

 To understand computer forensics you must know what it tries to accomplish.
 The ultimate goal of computer forensics is to produce evidence for legal cases, to achieve this ultimate goal there are some objectives you need to work on.
 The first objective is to prepare for an investigation.
 For example, write protecting your evidence drive is one of the ways to prepare for your investigation.
 The second objective is to acquire data.
 Acquiring data here means, simply making a copy of your evidence drive.